I want to move an old pension across

 Who can transfer in a pension?

-You can transfer another pension into your LGPS pension if you:
+You can transfer a pension into your LGPS pension if you:

-• Apply within 12 months of joining the LGPS.
-After this, both we and your employer need to agree if the old pension is outside the LGPS.
+- Apply within 12 months of joining the LGPS.
+After that, both the Fund and your employer must agree if the old pension is outside the LGPS.

-• Are under 75 and currently paying into the LGPS.
+- Are under 75 and still paying into the LGPS.

 You can’t transfer a pension if you’re already receiving pension payments.